kirillzyusko/react-native-keyboard-controller/README.md

 - missing `keyboardWillShow` / `keyboardWillHide` events are available on Android 😍
 - module for changing soft input mode on Android 🤔
 - reanimated support 🚀
-- interactive keyboard dismissing (WIP) 👆📱
+- interactive keyboard dismissing (new) 👆📱
 - and more is coming...
 Stay tuned! 😊

 ## Installation